 - Please DO NOT use caps lock on H2s or H3s.
 Similarly, do not use all lowercase.
 All text must be properly formatted, even if the text style is overridden.

-- For product information, put the store/site first followed by a comma and the price in parentheses, rounded up, at the conclusion of the paragraph describing it...
+- For product information, put the store/site first followed by a comma and the price in parentheses, rounded to the nearest whole dollar amount), at the conclusion of the paragraph describing it...
 (Anthropologie, $128).
-If the product is mentioned in passing, but the paragraph isn't describing the product, please place the store/site and price in parenthesis just after the product name.
+If the product is mentioned in passing, but the paragraph isn't describing that product specifically, please place the store/site and price in parenthesis just after the product name.
 The name of the product should be linked to a place to view or buy it (make sure the link opens in a new window).

 - The How-To Channel follows a specific format.
 (Step 1:, Step 2).
 Sub-titles should always begin with "How to..."